 - Property characteristics

 The average time from the signing of the contract to having the system installation complete and operating is about three months.
-The actual residential rooftop installation is between 1-3 days.
+The actual residential rooftop installation is between 1 and 3 days.
 This is dependent on the number of panels and how difficult the installation area is.

 Consider Sun Solar Solutions